 The plants help to deter aphids, whiteflies, squash bugs, and cucumber beetles.
 In addition, Nasturtiums are very distasteful to thrips and will prevent the insects from attacking the fruit.

-Nasturtium leaves also provide ground cover like a living mulch to keep the soil cool and moist.
+Nasturtium leaves provide ground cover like a living mulch to keep the soil cool and moist.

-Nasturtiums make a great companion plant for carrots because they repel carrot root fly and aphids, cucumber beetles, and other pests.
+Nasturtiums make a great companion plant for carrots because they repel carrot root flies and aphids, cucumber beetles, and other pests.
 They make an excellent trap crop for carrots.

 - Learn More: Did you know you can grow carrots in containers?
 You can!
 We have the full guide to help you get started.